 However, for this to work all TDD networks, either LTE or 5G, operating in the same frequency range and within the same area have to be synchronised.
 Base stations need to transmit at the same fixed time periods and all devices should only transmit in dedicated time periods.
 Failure to do so creates interference, which has a major impact on performance as well as coverage.

 On behalf of the mobile industry, the GSMA urges regulators to prioritise TDD synchronisation.
 By doing so, a bright future for 5G is one step closer.
-Download the report below, and visit the GSMA’s 5G Spectrum Guide for more information.
+Download the report above and the Q&A here, and visit the GSMA’s 5G Spectrum Guide for more information.